 (1) US Oil

-US Oil is referring to WTI (West Texas Intermediate).
-The WTI is considered light.
-The light density along with fewer impurities makes WTI a sweet crude oil.
-WTI typically trades a dollar or two higher than Brent.
+US Oil refers to WTI (West Texas Intermediate).
+WTI is considered a light crude oil due to its low density and fewer impurities, making it a "sweet" crude.
+WTI typically trades one to two dollars higher than Brent.

 (2) UK Oil

-UK Oil is referring to Brent Blend Oil.
-The Brent Blend is a sweet crude oil too and is refined in Northwest Europe.
-Brent is mainly used in the production of petrol.
+UK Oil refers to Brent Blend.
+Brent is also a sweet crude oil and is primarily refined in Northwest Europe.
+It is mainly used in the production of petrol.

-There are the main advantages when trading energy assets using CFD contracts:
+These are the main advantages of trading energy assets using CFD contracts:

-Traders can commonly use capital leverage up to 30:1
+Traders can commonly access capital leverage of up to 30:1.

-By trading CFDs on Futures, you may avoid paying overnight charges.
+By trading CFDs on Futures, traders may avoid paying overnight charges.

 (iii) Advanced Trading Platforms

-CFD trading platforms such as MT4 provide many advantages (full set of orders, advanced charting, trading-on-charts, expert advisors, etc.)
+CFD platforms such as MT4 offer a full set of trading orders, advanced charting tools, chart-based trading, expert advisors, and more.

-You may trade as little as 1 contract.
-Usually, the initial margin required for 1 contract of Crude Oil is just $75.
-Therefore you can open a decent position with as low as a couple of hundred bucks
+You can trade as little as one contract.
+Typically, the initial margin required for one crude oil contract is just $75.
+This means you can open a solid position with only a few hundred dollars.

-CFD contracts imitate the price behavior of their underlying assets.
-If the price of crude oil is $80 then the price of the Crude Oil CFD is also $80.
-Trades can be easily monitored and placing orders becomes a very easy and fast process.
+CFD contracts mirror the price movements of their underlying assets.
+If crude oil is trading at $80, the corresponding CFD will also be priced at $80.
+This makes monitoring trades and placing orders easy and efficient.

 Factors Affecting the Price of Energy Assets

-(3) Crisis or war in the major oil-exporting countries
+(3) Crises or wars in major oil-exporting countries

-(4) New technologies that can substitute existing energy assets
+(4) Technological innovations that can replace existing energy sources

-Gathering Information and Reports Regarding the Energy Market
+Gathering Information and Reports on the Energy Market

-News portals such as Reuters, CNNfn, and Bloomberg offer extended reports about the energy market.
-Oil traders can use also the American Petroleum Institute (API Report) to gather information.
-This report is released weekly, on Wednesdays.
+News outlets such as Reuters, CNNfn, and Bloomberg provide in-depth coverage of the energy market.
+Additionally, oil traders can refer to the American Petroleum Institute (API) Report for key data.
+This report is released weekly, typically on Wednesdays.

 » American Petroleum Institute (API Report)